4ureliek/MAF_parsing/README.md

 	I.  List of sizes of all consecutive empty data for a given species (no data on the browser) Only when the empty data is interrupting a scaffold (note that it could correspond to a misassembly) Empty data = no \"s\" line.
-However, there could be insertion (non aligning bases): in that case, the large indel will be printed only if 80% of its lower case length is > insertion length
+However, there could be insertion (non aligning bases): in that case, the large indel will be printed only if lower case length - insertion length > lene

 	II.
 List of sizes of all consecutive empty blocks for a given species (C lines in the maf = continuous:
 	    "C -- the sequence before and after is contiguous implying that this region was either deleted in the